emilioSp/forget-about-jest/README.md

 Thanks to Matteo Collina for sharing this https://www.twitch.tv/matteocollina/clip/CleverResourcefulFennelBabyRage-oGUFchiE1SAJIApU

+### Bonus track
-Bonus track: Jest is slower compared to other test framework like TAP.
+Jest is slower compared to other test framework like TAP.

 ## Future 🤔